OpenBSD 6

 ln -s /usr/local/bin/python2.7 /usr/local/bin/python

-FRR depends on the relatively new libyang library to provide YANG/NETCONF support.
-Unfortunately, most distributions do not yet offer a libyang package from their repositories.
-Therefore we offer two options to install this library.
+FRR depends on the libyang library to provide YANG/NETCONF support.
+Some distributions do not offer a libyang package or offer old versions.
+Therefore we provide two options below to install this library.

 Option 1: Binary Install